 At Georgetown University, the interpreter/CART writer role is to provide access to communication between deaf and hearing members of the community.

-The Academic Resource Center (ARC) works with interpreting agencies to assign the most qualified interpreters for events requested by the student.
-The Academic Resource Center will make a reasonable effort to assign a interpreter/CART writer to an assignment whenever the student informs the Academic Resource Center of the need.
+The Academic Resource Center works with interpreting agencies to assign the most qualified interpreters for events requested by the student.
+The Academic Resource Center will make a reasonable effort to assign an interpreter/CART writer to an assignment whenever the student informs the Academic Resource Center of the need.
 Because of the high demand for interpreters in the DC area, one month’s notice for a semester-long assignment is critical.
-When there is a request for a interpreter/CART writer that is made with less than two weeks' notice, the Academic Resource Center cannot guarantee that a interpreter/CART writer will be available to fill the request.
-The ARC will attempt to locate a interpreter/CART writer when a request is made in a timely fashion.
-Please note that the hours of the ARC are Monday-Friday, 9am-5pm.
+When there is a request for an interpreter/CART writer that is made with less than two weeks' notice, the Academic Resource Center cannot guarantee that an interpreter/CART writer will be available to fill the request.
+The Academic Resource Center will attempt to locate an interpreter/CART writer when a request is made in a timely fashion.
+Please note that the hours of the Academic Resource Center are Monday-Friday, 9am-5pm.

-Prior to the start of the semester, students must meet with the appropriate ARC administrator and provide documentation of their condition.
+Prior to the start of the semester, students must meet with their assigned Academic Resource Center administrator and provide documentation of their condition.
 During this meeting, reasonable accommodations will be discussed along with the policies and procedures for requesting interpreting/CART services.
-Accommodation letters will be prepared by the ARC administrator and given to the student with directions of how to discuss accommodations with instructors.
+Accommodation letters will be prepared by the Academic Resource Center administrator and given to the student with directions of how to discuss accommodations with instructors.
 It is the student's responsibility to meet with each professor to discuss the accommodations outlined in the letter.
 It is highly recommended that this meeting take place as soon after receipt of the letters to ensure implementation of accommodations.
 Failure to meet with instructors in a timely fashion can hinder implementation of accommodations.

 Interpreting/CART Requests: Coursework

-Prior to the start of a semester, a student who requires interpreting/CART services should contact the ARC at least four weeks in advance to discuss arrangements for such services in order to find the most qualified and appropriate CART writers/interpreters for classes.
+Prior to the start of a semester, a student who requires interpreting/CART services should contact the Academic Resource Center at least four weeks in advance to discuss arrangements for such services in order to find the most qualified and appropriate CART writers/interpreters for classes.
 When submitting a request for interpreting/CART services, the following information is needed: